Of all the questions I get asked by my ~lovely~ lesbian readers, there are two I get pressed with the most.

 I have something to confess: I find it predatory when lesbians try to pressure straight girls into being attracted to them.
 Flip the coin.
 How does it feel when a straight dude tries to pressure us into being attracted to him?
 We feel violated.
 Disgusted.
 Irritated.
 Creeped the f*ck out.
 Right?

 Just because we’re women doesn’t mean that we’re exempt from being creepy.
 And it is creepy to go after a girl who claims not to be interested in your gender.
 Bottom line.
 Even if she’s all over you.
-Respect her sexual identity, just as you desire yours to be respected.
+Respect her sexual identity, just as you want yours to be respected.
 And if she can’t handle her attraction to you, despite her “heterosexuality,” let her come to you.

 Here’s the truth: You don’t want to be seen as the girl who coerced the straight girl into being with her, do you?
 It’s not fun to be that girl, trust me.
 And you won’t ever be seen as that girl if you let her pursue you.
 If she tries to kiss you one night after a plethora of cocktails, pull away and ask her: “Aren’t you straight?”
 And let her explain herself.
 Give her the freedom to come to this earth-shattering conclusion on her own that she’s attracted to a woman.
 It’s really important to give people a chance to figure this shit out for themselves without a thirsty lez lingering in the background to pull it out of them.